Nextdoor/enterprise-setup/README.md

 ## Configuration

 To configure the cluster that terraform will create, simply fill out the terraform.tfvars file.
-The following are all required vars:
+The following are all required vars (Customer Engineering Team: further config instructions are in the terraform.tfvars.template file as comments):

   | Var      | Description |
   | -------- | ----------- |